Skip to main content

 A Real Edwards Customer Story

 Let me tell you about a job from last fall.
 I got a call from a homeowner on Miller Ranch Road, about three-quarters of a mile from the Eagle Valley Library.
-They’d just bought the house—beautiful property, mountain views, but the home inspection flagged the chimney.
+They’d just bought the house, a beautiful property with mountain views, but the home inspection had flagged the chimney.

 When I got there, here’s what I found: